Sioux Falls, South Dakota

 Some relatively recent additions, which have each become Downtown staples in their own regard, include Coffea Roasterie, Urban Archeology, Total Drag, and more.
 Some staples of the area still remain intact, including local favorites like the Phillips Ave Diner, the State Theater, Zandbro’s, the Orpheum, and the city’s name sake; Falls Park, flowing into the Big Sioux River.

-However, along with a beautiful revitalization of the area’s arts and culture, gentrification and tragedy have also taken their toll on the community.
+However, along with a beautiful revitalization of the area’s arts and culture, gentrification and tragedy have also taken played their part in the area.
 Many of Downtown Sioux Falls’ buildings have undergone multiple renovations, and served a multitude of uses over recent years.
-Much of the area's affordable housing has been replaced over time with increasingly higher cost apartments, and expensive boutiques.
-Once local favorites like Ten Thousand Villages, Unglued, and the Copper Lounge have since been lost to the high costs of rent, and the consequences of shortcuts in renovations.
+Once local favorites like Ten Thousand Villages, Unglued, and the Copper Lounge have since been lost to the high costs of living, and the consequences of shortcuts in renovations.

 Since the building’s 2017 demolition, both restaurants have to date found new locations.
 Lalibela recently announced it’s new location, with plans to open in June of 2018.
 The current owners of Black Sheep coffee recognized and cherished the unique culture and community of the now demolished Grange Ave location, and along with their move to northern Downtown, rebranded to “The Source Roastery & Taproom”.